sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 ![Ajax Response](Images/AjaxResponse.png)

 3. The API calls now include extra validation checks for increased security and dependability.
-New checks have been added to make sure that the jokes that are fetched from the specified API endpoint [https://v2.jokeapi.dev/joke/Programming?type=single](https://v2.jokeapi.dev/joke/Programming?type=single) are not empty in the JSON response, as well as the received result.joke property.
+New checks have been added to make sure that the jokes that are fetched [https://v2.jokeapi.dev/joke/Programming?type=single](https://v2.jokeapi.dev/joke/Programming?type=single) are not empty in the JSON response, as well as the received result.joke property.
 An error message alerting the user is issued if either of these variables turns out to be null.

 ![Joke Api Git changes](Images/GitJoke.png)